gitDbits/gitDbits/README.md

 ### Hi there 👋
-### i'm Andre Oliveira, do you wanna know some fun facts about this profile or about me?

-On this profile you will find many repositories that has:
+### i'm Diego Noronha, how about knowing a little more about me ?

+Feel free to chat about the repositories and use your will:

-- Open Source Code (Obviously)
+- Falling in love with Dev Ops and Open Source Code always
-- Many different languages like: Ruby, JavaScript, Go, Java and many others
+- Many different languages like: Ruby, PHP, Javascript
-- New and old technologies that i'm studying or working with
-- A lot of crazy code and i have sure that they will blow your mind (or not LMAO)
+- I love new challenges and creating projects that impact my society

 ### Languages & Tools